dbcook/cave-servo/servo_controller/design_docs/hand_paddle_design.md

 to move the telescope around.

 In the spirit of the Cave era, I'd like to retain an all-analog hand paddle, even if it is talking to the digital OnStep board.
+An analog hand controller can be used at the eyepiece without having to worry about light from a display.

 The OnStep "Smart Hand Controller" (SHC) is more capable but requires a processor and a display screen.
-This can be done at the eyepiece without having to worry about light from a display.

 The OnStep site gives plans and the schematic for the Smart Hand Controller.
 It utilizes an ESP32 processor with a 3D printed custom case and talks to OnStep via Wifi.
 It can perform almost all OnStep operations without requiring the Android app or a computer.
 But it's not very Cave-like.